erollon/MHS-WCSP/README.md

 ## How to compile:

 Our implementation uses CaDiCal as SAT solver and CPLEX as IP solver.
 These two solvers have to be installed before compiling our code.
-Edit the Makefile and adjust paths referring to them.
+Then, edit the Makefile and adjust paths referring to them.

 ## How to execute: